 Additionally, the strain of becoming a step-parent to your spouse’s children from a previous marriage can cause issues within your marriage.
 Living with someone else’s children can be trying.
 Kids are often resentful of their step-parents and may go out of their way to make things more difficult.
+Co-parenting your step-kids with your new spouse when they are in your home can be exceptionally complicated when you’re also forced to consider their other parent’s parenting style.
 Your ex’s ongoing custody battle may be the straw that breaks the camel’s back.

 If a couple has been able to acquire significant assets together in their marriage, it often poses problems for the division of property in the divorce.
 Some divorcing couples in their second or third marriage just can’t agree to a fair division of their marital assets.
 When no amount of negotiation will help, divorce lawyers for men in New Jersey end up addressing these issues in court.

 Divorce for Second and Third Marriages in New Jersey

 If you’re a man in New Jersey who is considering getting married for the second or third time, understanding common issues that crop up in second marriages can make your marriage more likely to succeed.
 Talk to your significant other about these potential issues to make sure you’re on the same page, but don’t let fear stop you from giving marriage another shot.